-To the extent funds are specifically appropriated for this purpose, the department of social and health services shall contract for implementation of a wraparound model of integrated children's mental health services delivery in up to four regional support network regions in Washington state in which wraparound programs are not currently operating, and in up to two regional support network regions in which wraparound programs are currently operating.
+To the extent funds are specifically appropriated for this purpose, the department of social and health services shall contract for implementation of a wraparound model of integrated children's mental health services delivery in up to four behavioral health organization regions in Washington state in which wraparound programs are not currently operating, and in up to two behavioral health organization regions in which wraparound programs are currently operating.
 Contracts in regions with existing wraparound programs shall be for the purpose of expanding the number of children served.

 (1) Funding provided may be expended for: Costs associated with a request for proposal and contracting process; administrative costs associated with successful bidders' operation of the wraparound model; the evaluation under subsection (5) of this section; and funding for services needed by children enrolled in wraparound model sites that are not otherwise covered under existing state programs.
 The services provided through the wraparound model sites shall include, but not be limited to, services covered under the medicaid program.
 The department shall maximize the use of medicaid and other existing state-funded programs as a funding source.
 However, state funds provided may be used to develop a broader service package to meet needs identified in a child's care plan.
 Amounts provided shall supplement, and not supplant, state, local, or other funding for services that a child being served through a wraparound site would otherwise be eligible to receive.